We are replacing the Power Road Bridge as part of our programme to improve London's roads and public spaces.

 Get the latest updates by following @TfLBusAlerts on Twitter.

-Access for pedestrians and cyclists will be maintained across the bridge at all times.
+Pedestrians and cyclists will be able to get across the bridge at all times.
 Any temporary changes will be clearly signed.

 The service bridge has been converted into a temporary footbridge which pedestrians and cyclists can use to cross the railway.
 For the safety of both cyclists and pedestrians, cyclists must dismount and walk across the temporary footbridge.

 Normal working hours are 07:00 to 19:00 on weekdays and Saturdays.
 Some works will take place on Sundays and Bank Holidays.
 All working times are agreed with London Borough of Hounslow.

 To reduce noise, vibration and disruption during the works we are using a range of measures including: